Blarney Stone

-The Blarney Stone (Cloch na Blarnan) is a block of Carboniferous limestone built into the battlements of Blarney Castle, Blarney, about 8 km from Cork, Ireland.
+The Blarney Stone (Cloch na Blarnan) is a block of Carboniferous limestone built into the battlements of Blarney Castle, Blarney, about 8 km from the centre of Cork City, Ireland.
 According to legend, kissing the stone endows the kisser with the gift of the gab (great eloquence or skill at flattery).
 The stone was set into a tower of the castle in 1446.
 The castle is a popular tourist site in Ireland, attracting visitors from all over the world to kiss the stone and tour the castle and its gardens.

 The word blarney has come to mean "clever, flattering, or coaxing talk".
 Irish politician John O'Connor Power defined it this way: "Blarney is something more than mere flattery.
 It is flattery sweetened by humour and flavoured by wit.
 Those who mix with Irish folk have many examples of it in their everyday experience."
-Letitia Elizabeth Landon described its contemporary meaning in an article entitled 'Blarney Castle' in 1832.
+Letitia Elizabeth Landon described its contemporary meaning in an article entitled "Blarney Castle" in 1832.

 Origins

 A number of stories attempt to explain the origin of the stone and surrounding legend.
 An early story involves the goddess Clíodhna.
 Cormac Laidir MacCarthy, the builder of Blarney Castle, being involved in a lawsuit in the 15th century, appealed to Clíodhna for her assistance.
 She told MacCarthy to kiss the first stone he found in the morning on his way to court, and he did so, with the result that he pleaded his case with great eloquence and won.
 Thus the Blarney Stone is said to impart "the ability to deceive without offending".
 MacCarthy then incorporated it into the parapet of the castle.

 The proprietors of Blarney Castle list several other explanations of the origins of the stone on their website.
 Many of these suppose that the stone had previously been in Ireland, was taken to Scotland and then returned to Ireland in 1314.
 The stories listed include one suggesting that the stone was presented to Cormac MacCarthy by Robert the Bruce in 1314 in recognition of his support in the Battle of Bannockburn.
 This legend holds that this was a piece of the Stone of Scone and was installed at MacCarthy's castle of Blarney.
 Although colourful, this folk legend does not account for the fact that it supposes that the stone was removed from Scotland 18 years before Bannockburn.
-Moreover, an analysis by geologists at the University of Glasgow in 2014 found the stone's geochemical signature matches local limestone.
+Moreover, an analysis by geologists at the University of Glasgow in 2014 found the stone's geochemical signature matches limestone found in the Blarney area.